 Studies and numerous published books have shown the benefits of spending times outdoors and in nature for the healthy growth and development of children and youth.
-These benefits include better outcomes for physical and mental health, We provide opportunities for young people to disconnect from technology, challenge themselves, and build their self awareness, social skills and pursue a love for the outdoors.
+These benefits include better outcomes for physical and mental health, We provide opportunities for young people to challenge themselves, build their self awareness, social skills, take a break from technology and reconnect with themselves, others and the natural environment.

 Thunderbird staff members are the best in the business, with the perfect blend of training, enthusiasm, care and certification.
 They will ensure that your camper/student has the experience of a lifetime!